lukewhrit/scarecrow/readme.md

 ## Installation

-Scarecrow is currently unpublished, but when it is it will be available via the Go tool-chain and could be installed with this command:
+Scarecrow isn't yet in a usable state.
+However, you may still install the CLI via the Go CLI using this command:

 ```
 $ go get -v -u github.com/lukewhrit/scarecrow